Best Batteries and Chargers for Light Painting Photography 2023

 Where to buy Li-ion batteries

 Due to safety reasons, Li-ion shipping is currently problematic.
 International shipping has become more restricted.
-Supply chain issues due to COVID-19, plus high demand for Li-ion batteries in consumer products such as eBikes and eScooters have caused severe stock shortages and price increases.
+High demand for Li-ion batteries in consumer products such as eBikes and eScooters have caused severe stock shortages and price increases.
 Many Li-ion battery manufacturers also do not wish to sell loose batteries to consumers.
 If Li-ion batteries are not included or optional with a flashlight, I would recommend to purchase from as close to home as possible.
-Flashlight/torch and vape stores are good places to start, especially for flashlight brand batteries, but can be expensive.
+Flashlight/torch stores are good places to start, especially for flashlight brand batteries, but can be expensive.
 Online retailers recommended by members of the BLF flashlight forum include (these are all non-affiliate links):